The Interdisciplinary Competence Center (IKOM) for Data-Supported Quality Development of the CHANCEN network is located at RPTU in Landau.

 The use of these different sources of information takes place in a sequence of steps that are repeated in a data use cycle: In reception, the central results are identified and described before causes for these results are sought in reflection.
-Based on these causes, concrete action steps are then defined, which in turn are checked for success on the basis of new data.
+Based on these causes, concrete goals and action steps are then defined, which in turn are checked for success on the basis of new data.

 Material development: